Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/com.unity.formats.fbx.md

     * Binormals
     * Tangents
     * Vertex Colors
-    * All 4 Mesh UVs, if present
+    * All 8 Mesh UVs, if present
     * Quads or Triangles
 * SkinnedMeshRenderers with the following exceptions:
     * Humanoid rigs are not supported
     * Animated meshes in bone hierarchy are not supported
 * Materials as Phong if the material has specular; Lambert in all other cases
 * Textures
-* Cameras as film cameras with 35mm TV Projection; also the following camera attributes:
+* Game Cameras as film cameras with 35mm TV Projection; also the following camera attributes:
     * Projection type (perspective/orthographic)
-    * Aperture Width and Height (Height set to 0.612 inches, and width calculated based on aspect ratio)
+    * Aperture Width and Height (Height set to 0.612 inches, and width calculated based on aspect ratio; for Game Cameras, aspect ratio is dictated by the display viewport)
     * Aspect ratio
     * Focal length
-    * Field of view
+    * Vertical field of view
     * Near and far clipping plane
+* Physical Cameras
+    * Sensor Size
+    * Lens Shift
+    * Focal Length
 * Lights of type *Directional*, *Spot* , *Point*, and *Area*; also the following light attributes:
     * Spot Angle (for Spot lights)
     * Color